halgatewood/1915framework/README.md

 -   `$is_local` is set in `lib/application` and is defaulted to any HTTP HOST with `.test`

 # Auto Paging
-- There is a variable `$page` that always gets handed to the actions and views that contains there current page number.
+- There is a variable `$page` that always gets handed to the actions and views.
+It contains the current page number.
 It scans the url for `page` like: `/videos/page/7` and returns nicely $page = 7 for you.
 - It doesn't have to be the third uri element it will grab whatever element comes after the `/page/` element.

 # Admin sections